 The very roots of the word “intelligence” point to a comparison.
 The Latin word intelligentia derives from inteligere a verb composed of two parts: intus meaning “among” and legere meaning “to select.”
 The very origin of the word makes reference to comparing two things finding them sometimes similar, sometimes dissimilar.
 Humans are, to various degrees, masters in the art of finding analogies and expressing through metaphors.
 Our intellectual experience rests mainly on finding “the likeness of unlike things” to use Richard Mulcaster’s brilliant phrase.
 Please join me as we conduct a short exercise: comparing the image and likeness of two cultures that were not alike at all.

-Since 1531 Our Lady of Guadalupe has been a constant mystery.
+Since 1531, Our Lady of Guadalupe has been a constant mystery.
 Someone who is at the same time woman and sign, Guadalupe is the encounter and union between two races.
 She is the origin of a new identity for both the Spanish and Mexican people.
 In her two different cosmogonies meet, two continents are united; two races are melted into a new race.
-Our Lady of Guadalupe – in her Spanish and her Mexican advocations – appears at a climactic time in history when Spain, a former Roman province, begins to find its identity as a nation after struggling for centuries with invaders after the collapse of Imperial Rome.
+Our Lady of Guadalupe—in her Spanish and her Mexican advocations—appears at a climactic time in history when Spain, a former Roman province, begins to find its identity as a nation following a centuries-old struggle with invaders after the collapse of the Roman Empire.

 Both the Spaniards and the Mexicans of the 16th century were moved by a spiritual fervor that modern man could hardly understand.
 Those two cultures had enormous differences but also surprisingly great similarities.
 Finding the likeness between these two unlike peoples would have been impossible by human means but a supernatural event made the fusion of both groups possible.
 The story forms a wonderful parable taught to every generation from the humble ayate of San Juan Diego.